On this page: Shmira | Tahara | Tahara L’Nefesh | Final Kindness | Tachrichim | Aron | Green/Natural Burial

 We are often asked if we can perform tahara for an individual who was not Jewish.
 We are honored to perform a ritual for those who are K’rovei Israel (non-Jews who are a part of the Jewish community) that is similar to tahara called Final Kindness.
 It is in most respects the same as a tahara, but with a few differences that recognize the fact that the person who has died, while close to the Jewish community, is not a Jew.
 This ritual allows us to honor both the dignity of the one who has died and their connection to the Jewish community.

-According to Kavod v’Nichum, “Final Kindness incorporates the honor and respect of the Jewish practices with a ritual that recognizes that this person is not Jewish.
+According to Kavod v’Nichum, the national association of Chevra Kadishas, “Final Kindness incorporates the honor and respect of the Jewish practices with a ritual that recognizes that this person is not Jewish.
 There is no Hebrew, and the liturgical elements are English readings.
 It is specifically not a tahara, though it has similarities, particularly in the approach to dignity and honor of the deceased.”

 The tachrichim consist of five garments, a head covering (mitznefet), pants (michnasayim), shirt (k’tonet), tunic (kittel), and belt (avnet or gartel).
 Originally, the garments were made of white linen, according to the practice of first century CE Rabban Gamliel, who set the rabbinic precedent for simple, dignified and inexpensive funerals (at the time, linen was the least costly cloth available.)
 Today, tachrichim are sometimes made of other natural, biodegradable fibers.
-In Portland, tachrichim are supplied by the funeral home or the Chevra Kadisha at a nominal cost.
+In Portland, Chevra Kavod haMet volunteers make the tachrichim for the community.

-Members of the Chevra Kadisha will dress the met/meta in the tachrichim.
+Members of the Chevra Kadisha will dress the met/meta/metim in the tachrichim.
 The clothing is tied with special knots, symbolizing the Hebrew letter shin, the first letter of Shaddai, one of the names of G-d.
-In addition, the Chevra Kadisha will customarily place a kippah/yarmulke on the head of a man, and of a woman if it was her custom to wear one, and wrap a tallit (prayer shawl) around a man, and around a woman if she customarily wore a tallit for prayer.
+In addition, the Chevra Kadisha will customarily place a kippah/yarmulke on the head of a man, on the head of a woman if it was her custom to wear one, and for a gender non-conforming individual every effort will be made to honor their practice.
+Traditionally a tallit (prayer shawl) is wrapped around a man, around a woman if she customarily wore a tallit for prayer, and the same for a gender non-conforming individual.
 As the dead cannot pray, the tallit is rendered invalid as a prayer garment by removing one of the tzitzit (fringes on the four corners of tallit).
 Our tradition is to then place that tzitzit on the belt.

-The caskets are unadorned, or in some instances identified as a Jewish casket by wooden Magen David, a Star of David, on top.
-While any wood (or similar material subject to decomposition) is “kosher,” our tradition emphasizes that all human beings are equal in death as in life, and the preference is for the most simple and least expensive casket available, often referred to as a “plain pine box.”
-A wrapping sheet, or sovev, is placed in the casket, to be wrapped around the dressed met/meta.
-After the Chevra Kadisha has completed tahara and dressed the met/meta in tachrichim, the met/meta is placed in the aron and wrapped in the sovev.
-It is our tradition in Portland to place pottery shards on the eyes and the mouth.
-Another tradition is to place earth from the land of Israel in the casket.
+The caskets are unadorned, or in some instances identified as a Jewish casket by a wooden Magen David, a Star of David, on top.
+While any wood (or similar material subject to decomposition) is “kosher,” our tradition emphasizes that all human beings are equal in death as in life, and the preference is for the most simple and least expensive casket available, often referred to as a “plain pine box”.
+A wrapping sheet, or sovev, is placed in the casket, to be wrapped around the dressed met/meta/metim.
+After the Chevra Kadisha has completed tahara and dressed the met/meta/metim in tachrichim, the met/meta/metim is placed in the aron and wrapped in the sovev.
+It is our tradition in Portland to place pottery shards on the eyes and the mouth, and to place earth from the land of Israel in the casket.
 No other objects are placed in the aron.

 In some cemeteries, caskets are optional, and families can choose to bury their loved ones directly in the earth, using only a lowering board under the body and a protective shroud over it.
-For such burials, Chevra Kavod haMet members will alter our procedures somewhat to accommodate the lack of a casket.
+For such burials, we will minimally alter procedures to accommodate the lack of a casket.

 Green or Natural Burial